tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

    as possible to maintain, on which consumers can depend, and to be able to notify those consumers promptly when those interfaces change.
 To this end, we want to:
-   1. Be notified if any breaking changes are introduced in minor/patch releases of Tendermint.
-Major releases can contain breaking changes, but minor/patch releases should definitely not.
+   1. Prevent any breaking changes from being introduced in minor/patch releases of Tendermint.
+Only major version updates should be able to contain breaking interface changes.
    2. Ensure that `.proto` files don't contain invalid syntax.
    3. Ensure that `.proto` files look reasonably similar in format for code readability purposes.